haade-administrator/haade.fr/_products/en/2023-03-14-recessed-box-blm-special home automation copy 2.md

 ---
 With this BLM recessed box, you can easily place micromodules behind an existing switch to make your installation invisible.
 The pocket is a real asset since it will save you the trouble of installing your micromodule.
 This product has flexible cable/tube entries providing excellent airtightness, thus increasing the building's passive energy efficiency.

-{% picture shop/{{ page.guid }}/boitier-encastrement-micromodule-blm-2.jpg --alt integration of BLM special home automation recessed box in a wall --img width="800" height="300" %}
+{% picture shop/2150/boitier-encastrement-micromodule-blm-2.jpg --alt integration of BLM special home automation recessed box in a wall --img width="800" height="300" %}

 Two types of installation are possible: **vertical or horizontal**.

-{% picture shop/{{ page.guid }}/boitier-encastrement-micromodule-blm.jpg --alt BLM special home automation flush-mounting box integration two types of installation --img width="800" height="337" %}
+{% picture shop/2150/boitier-encastrement-micromodule-blm.jpg --alt BLM special home automation flush-mounting box integration two types of installation --img width="800" height="337" %}

 It is also recommended for recessed installation of thermostat probes.